 Where Did the Pitbull’s Lockjaw Myth Come From?

 There is always some truth to a myth.
-Or at the least, some reasoning for rationalizing such an idea or myth even exists.
-According to DogsBite.org, the Pitbull types have had the most fatal attacks on humans in a period of 15 years (2005 to 2019).
+Or at the very least, some reasoning for rationalizing such an idea or myth.
+According to DogsBite.org, the Pitbull types have had the most fatal attacks on humans within a period of 15 years (2005 to 2019).

 With 346 American lives taken by this breed, Pitbulls had a rate 6.5 times more deadly than the 2nd dog breed (the Rottweiler).
 Without question, these numbers may make the Pitbulls the “deadliest” or most dangerous dog breed in America, at least statistically.